-Long Term Care Insurance Arizona Partnership Cost & Companies
+Long Term Care Insurance Arizona Partnership Cost and Companies

-Long term healthcare services include nursing homes, assisted living facilities and home health care.
-The high cost of long term care services is one of the greatest risks to Arizonians savings and a secure retirement.
-Many people have had first-hand experience with a loved one who needed long term care services.
-These experiences underscore the reality of the financial and emotional stress when a loved one needs long term care.
+Planning ahead for future long term care needs is key for a secure retirement.
+Many people have had first-hand experience with a loved one who needed long term care.
+These experiences underscore the reality of the financial and emotional stress when someone needs long term care.

 - The younger you are when you buy a policy, the lower the annual premiums.